PORTUGUESE ESTABLISH THEIR TRADE EMPIRE IN ASIA

 Afonso de Albuquerque

-Afonso de Albuquerque, or Afonso the Great, was the formidable Portuguese soldier who is credited with creating the Portuguese empire after Dias and De Gama figured out how to get to the Far East.
+Afonso de Albuquerque, or Afonso the Great, was a formidable soldier who is credited with creating the Portuguese empire after Dias and De Gama figured out how to get to the Far East.
 Starting in 1503, he conquered the strategic Indian ocean ports, one by one, wrestling control of lucrative spice trade away from the Muslims.
 His most important achievements were the 1510 capture of Goa, the river moated trading center in western India that remained a Portuguese procession until 1961, and the establishment of control over in 1511 over the Straits of Malacca, off of present-day Singapore, the route which nearly all the ships carrying silk and spices from China and the East Indies had to travel through.
 [Source: Merle Severy, National Geographic, November 1992]

 Later Albuquerque captured the straits of Hormuz chocking of the Muslim trade into the Persian Gulf and sent emissaries that discovered that most of the spices originated in the Moluccan islands in the East Indies.
 To attain immorality Albuquerque planned to capture Jerusalem from the Arabs by digging a canal to the Nile, and starving the Egyptian Mamluks by draining the life-giving waters into the Red Sea, and seizing Mohammed's body in Medina and holding it ransom.
 For their part the sultans who controlled the Holy Land and the Middle East threatened to destroy Christ's tomb in Jerusalem.
 [Ibid]